bab5505/Yarn/README.md

 Welcome to the Yarn Inventory and Project Tracking Tool, a comprehensive solution designed for yarn enthusiasts, crocheters, and knitters alike.
 This project serves as a central hub for managing yarn inventory, tracking project progress, and maintaining a detailed log of various creative endeavors.

 Key Features:
--Yarn Inventory Management:
+- Yarn Inventory Management:
--Add, edit, and delete yarn inventory items.
+- Add, edit, and delete yarn inventory items.
--Include details such as yarn type, brand, color (optional), weight, quantity, lot number (optional), and notes (optional).
+- Include details such as yarn type, brand, color (optional), weight, quantity, lot number (optional), and notes (optional).

 Project Progress Tracking:
--Utilize timers to monitor progress on ongoing projects.
+- Utilize timers to monitor progress on ongoing projects.
--Record needle size, eye size (optional), and additional progress notes (optional).
+- Record needle size, eye size (optional), and additional progress notes (optional).

 Project Logging:
--Log multiple crochet and knitting projects with ease.
+- Log multiple crochet and knitting projects with ease.
--Capture project details, including project name, type, start and end dates, and project notes.
+- Capture project details, including project name, type, start and end dates, and project notes.

 Tech Stack:
--Front-end: React for a responsive and user-friendly interface.
+- Front-end: React for a responsive and user-friendly interface.
--Back-end: Node.js to create a robust API for data storage and retrieval.
+- Back-end: Node.js to create a robust API for data storage and retrieval.
--Database: Custom API for secure and organized data storage.
+- Database: Custom API for secure and organized data storage.

 Project Goals:
 Our primary objectives include: